Kgosi-Motlogelwa/leverage/README.md

 ## Live Deployment

-The application is also live at [http://abs.com](http://abs.com).
-You can access it directly in your browser.

-For inquiries or further information, please contact Kgosi Motlogelwa at [kgosi.om@gmail.com].
+The application is also live at [https://vue-app-kgosi.vercel.app/](https://vue-app-kgosi.vercel.app/).
+Note that CORS issues don't allow for API calls on this URL and you will need to run the app locally for it to work

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+For inquiries or further information, please contact Kgosi Motlogelwa at [kgosi.om@gmail.com].